The Slipway: A historic way to bring your boat to land for repairs

 A quick insight into what is currently on the Patent Slipway.

-Written by one of our volunteers, Dave Duggan
+Written by one of our great volunteers, Dave Duggan